How To Make Homemade Fig Preserves

-If you have ever planted a fruit true you know it takes a few years for the fruit tree to mature enough to bare fruit.
-Well lets just say someone came a little too close to the base of my fig tree a couple of times too many with a lawn mower or weed eater.
+If you have ever planted a fruit tree you know it takes a few years for the fruit tree to mature enough to bare fruit.
+Well, let’s just say someone came a little too close to the base of my fig tree a couple of times too many with a lawn mower or weed eater.
 The fig tree has been gone awhile now but I still have dreams of growing my own figs one day.

 Figs are only available in the grocery stores for a very short time here and they are usually very expensive.
 Last summer I got lucky and caught some brown turkey figs on sale and snatched a couple of containers up.
 Since it was an impulse buy I had no idea how many figs I would need so I bought a couple of containers and hoped I had enough to make a batch of fig preserves.

-I love the way this jam turned out.
+I love the way this homemade Fig Preserves recipe turned out.
 It tastes great on toast and on a bagel with cream cheese.
 I can also see using it as a filling for cakes or a strudel.

 Enjoy the recipe Summer will be here before you know it and when it’s fig season you will be looking for the perfect fig preserve recipe!